OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 For example, in a rpm based Linux distribution simply execute:

-.. prompt:: bash
+.. prompt:: text # auto

-   yum update opennebula-node-kvm
+   # yum upgrade opennebula-node-kvm

 For deb based distros use:

-.. prompt:: bash
+.. prompt:: text # auto

-   apt-get update
+   # apt-get update
-   apt-get install opennebula-node-kvm
+   # apt-get install --only-upgrade opennebula-node-kvm

-.. note:: If you are using LXD the package is opennebula-node-lxd
+.. note:: If you are using LXD the package is ``opennebula-node-lxd``.

 Update the Drivers
 ==================